ulsdevteam/csv2hyku/README.md

 ### Example

-In this example, you have the `csv2hyku` application under your home directory, and in `/data/bulkrax` you have a bulkrax CSV and deposit files refernced by relative paths.
+In this example, you have the `csv2hyku` application under your home directory, and in `/data/bulkrax` you have a bulkrax CSV (generics.csv) and deposit files referenced by relative paths.
+You also have the original bulkrax CSV used to create the collections in the tenant (collections.csv).
 Set up the configuration for mapping and Hyku access, then switch to the bulkrax directory (so the relative paths work), and reference the applications and configs in the arguments.

 ```
 cp bulkrax-mapping.yml columns.yml